Editor’s Note: This post was updated on September 8, 2018 for accuracy and comprehensiveness. It was originally published on September 22, 2016.

 Let’s look at some research behind when you can expect a weight loss plateau to strike.
 In a weight loss review published in the Journal of the Academy of Nutrition and Dietetics, researchers identified plateaus occurring across the board at the 6-month mark.

 Big milestones are the fun ones to concentrate on, but it’s the smaller, achievable goals along the way that get us to the finish line.
 This is very much the case for weight loss.
-We’re focused on the 20, 30, maybe 100 pounds of weight we want to lose, but we haven’t strategized the steps necessary to get from 5 pounds lighter to 15 pounds lighter.
-And we rarely plan how to overcome obstacles, like plateaus, that try and prevent us from getting to our goals.
+It’s easy to be fixated on the end result, the 20, 30, maybe 100 pounds of weight you want to lose.
+What you need to do is first focus on the journey between start and finish.
+Here are 5 tips to keep you motivated on track to success.

 How To Overcome a Plateau